Workplace Pension FAQ

 Once I accept a quote, how long will it take to get my scheme up and running?

 In most cases, if you apply online your scheme will be in full working order on or before your staging date.
-If your staging date has already passed, it’s particularly important to get your scheme set up as quickly as possible to avoid larger fines.
+If your AE duties are already meant to have started, it’s particularly important to get your scheme set up as quickly as possible to avoid harsher penalties.

 Is the Aviva workplace pension suitable for partnerships and sole traders?